Contact Information

 Units: 0.5-4

 Exposure to business/industry under the direction of a worksite supervisor, related to student's educational or occupational goals.
 Develops career awareness, experience and knowledge with a focus on job skills that enhance academic learning.
 Mandatory orientation session and faculty approval to determine eligibility.
+One unit of credit is equal to 54 hours.
 Students may earn up to a total of 16 units in internship courses (any course numbered 95 and PDEV 94).
 (CSU-with unit limitation)

 PDEV 0095.
 Internship in Personal Development/Human Services